mateusgamba/Recycling-Point/readme.md

 > Yes, create and deploy site manually
 ```

-Please, replace from APPLICATION-NAME to name of the your application.
+Please, replace the APPLICATION-NAME to the name of your application.

 ```
 Choose a unique site name (e.g. super-cool-site-by-mateusgamba.netlify.app) or leave it blank for a random name.
 You can update the site name later?
 Site name (optional): {APPLICATION-NAME}
 ```

-Then the folling information must be returned:
+Then the following information must be returned:

 ```
 Site Created